Non-judicial punishment: Mast

 In naval tradition, mast is the traditional location of the non-judicial hearing under which a commanding officer studies and disposes of cases involving those in his command.
-In the United States Navy and U.S. Coast Guard, these proceedings take place under the authority of Article 15 of the Uniform Code of Military Justice (UCMJ).
+In the U.S. Navy and Coast Guard, these proceedings take place under the authority of Article 15 of the UCMJ.

 If the individual conducting the proceeding is either a captain, or a lower ranking officer (typically a commander or lieutenant commander) serving as commanding officer of a naval or coast guard vessel, an aviation squadron, or similar command afloat or ashore, then the proceeding is referred to as a captain's mast.

 If an admiral is overseeing the mast, then the procedure is referred to as an admiral's mast or a flag mast.

 A captain's mast or admiral's mast is a procedure whereby the commanding officer must: